karlwilcox/website-build/collections/tolkien/reading-list.md

 * "The Two Towers" Audible Audiobook, narrated by Andy Serkis
 * "The Return of the King" Audible Audiobook, narrated by Andy Serkis

 * "The Silmarillion", illustrated by Ted Nasmith, Harper Collins 2021 hardback
 * "The Children of Hurin", Harper Collins, 2014 paperback

 * "Unfinished Tales", illustrated by Alan Lee, John Howe and Ted Nasmith, Harper Collins 2020 hardback
 * "Unfinished Tales", Harper Collins 2010 paperback

+* The Book of Lost Tales Part One - Harper Collins 2024 paperback
+* The Book of Lost Tales Part Two - Harper Collins 2024 paperback

 ## Middle Earth Reference